lovetwice1012/GBans-en/README.md

 You can rest assured that Ban will be activated after the Japanese management team approves each application one by one!

-Those who use this plugin are recommended to enter the GBans official server (URL: https://discord.gg/M3Jptu5).
-If something goes wrong, we will accept reports and questions here, and we will also inform you here.

  "For example, let's say you have servers A, B, and C.
  A and B have introduced this plugin.
  C is not introduced.